Mortgage Refinance Calculator

 Closing costs

-Estimated refinance costs used to evaluate break-even timing and total refinance cost
+Estimated refinance costs used to evaluate break-even timing and estimated total paid

 What the estimate assumes